matomo-org/developer-documentation/docs/4.x/archiving.md

 ### Invalidation with on-demand archiving

 When on-demand archiving is used, Matomo will re-process invalidated archives before they are requested.
-The archive querying system will simply ignore archives with DONE_INVALIDATED, treating them like they are not there.
+The archive querying system will simply ignore archives with `DONE_INVALIDATED`, treating them like they are not there.

 So when a query comes in for an invalidated archive, Matomo will find nothing and assume the archive needs to be processed.